surge-synthesizer/shortcircuit-xt/src-next/Sprints.md

     - Mod Targets
 - Generator play modes (onRelease needs a change)
 - Two big "is" questions: IsClientConnected; IsAudioRunning
-- vembertech factoring is probably sooner than later; copyblock etc
 - All that round robin discord chat
 - Find samples when streamed by path
 - Samples in the patch